hacks-guide/Guide_Wii/docs/wii-backups.md

 ### Requirements

-* A PC running MacOS or Linux
+* A PC running macOS or Linux
 * A USB drive or SD card
 * A dumped ISO from a Wii game disc
 * [Wii Backup Fusion](https://github.com/larsenv/Wii-Backup-Fusion/releases)